mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 Most languages have solved that problem with a package manager that comes with the language.
 Python has `pip`, JS has `npm`, Rust has `cargo`, Ruby has `gem`.
 Heck, even Perl has had `cpan` for decades.
 What does C++ have?
-A couple of projects, some with interesting promises, still nothing comparable.
+A couple of projects, some with interesting promises, but still nothing comparable.

 This is a serious issue.
 Lack of productivity in C++ is one of the most common arguments I hear against C++, and the efforts needed to use 3rd party software (or even another library you wrote, really) is, in my opinion, one of the main reasons why.